ice-Frozen/BlizzardWave/README.md

 # BlizzardWave
-Blizzard Wave is  audio player create by dot net and Bass engine
+Blizzard Wave is  audio player create by dot net and Bass engine(from https://un4seen.com/bass.html)